Cbrooksgit/petclinic-microservices/README (14).md

 git checkout feature/msp-15
 ```

-- Create a folder for kubernetes infrastructure with the name of `w` under the `infrastructure` folder.
+- Create a folder for kubernetes infrastructure with the name of `dev-k8s-terraform` under the `infrastructure` folder.

 - Prepare a terraform file for kubernetes Infrastructure consisting of 1 master, 2 Worker Nodes and save it as `main.tf` under the `infrastructure/dev-k8s-terraform`.